Cutis verticis gyrata: Classifications

-Primary essential CVG is where the cause of the condition in unknown.
+Primary essential CVG is where the cause of the condition is unknown.
 It has no other associated abnormalities.
-This occurs mainly in men, with a male:female ratio of 5:1 or 6:1, and develops during or soon after puberty.
+This occurs mainly in men, with a male:female ratio of between 5:1 and 6:1, and develops during or soon after puberty.
 Because of the slow progression of the condition, which usually occurs without symptom, it often passes unnoticed in the early stage.

 Primary non-essential CVG can be associated with neuropsychiatric disorders including cerebral palsy, epilepsy, seizures, and ophthalmologic abnormalities, most commonly cataracts.

 Secondary CVG occurs as a consequence of a number of diseases or drugs that produce changes in scalp structure.
 These include: acromegaly (excessive growth hormone levels due to pituitary gland tumours), and theoretically, the use of growth hormone itself or the use of drugs that mimic the effect of growth hormone (such as GHRP-6 and CJC-1295).
 It may also arise in association with melanocytic naevi (moles), birthmarks (including connective tissue naevi, fibromas and naevus lipomatosus), and inflammatory processes (e.g. eczema, psoriasis, Darier disease, folliculitis, impetigo, atopic dermatitis, acne).

 Treatment

 Options for medical treatment for this condition have been limited to plastic surgery with excision of the folds by means of scalp reduction/surgical resection.
 Scalp subcision has also been suggested as a treatment.
-Additional suggestions also include injections of a dermal filler (e.g. (poly-L-lactic acid))..
+Additional suggestions also include injections of a dermal filler (e.g. (poly-L-lactic acid)).

-More recently, two published medical journals appear to show Hyaluronidase injections (Hyaluronidase is an enzyme used to dissolve hyaluronic acid which is a component of our skin that contributes to its thickness) as a possible treatment with promising results.
+Two published medical journals appear to show Hyaluronidase injections (Hyaluronidase is an enzyme used to dissolve hyaluronic acid which is a component of our skin that contributes to its thickness) as a possible treatment.